cisagov/network-architecture-verification-and-validation/README.md

 - This project only works on Linux or MacOS environments
 - Zeek must be installed: [Get Zeek](https://zeek.org/get-zeek/)
 - Python version 3.10 or later
-  - As installation of Python varies from platform to platform, please consult your operating system's documentation or the [python.org Wiki](https://wiki.python.org/moin/BeginnersGuide/Download) to install and configure Python on your system.
+  - As installation of Python varies from platform to platform, please refer to the [Python.org Wiki](https://wiki.python.org/moin/BeginnersGuide/Download) to install and configure Python on your system.

 ## Installation ##